 Are Sigma-metrics immune from manipulation?
-Of course not.
-If you're dealing with a manufacturer who is willing to skirt the truth about their instrument performance, it should hardly be surprising that they find ways to "boost" their Sigma-metric performance.
-A recent white paper provides an example of how manufacturers might mislead you - and therefore alerts us to the safeguards we need to insist upon when we analyze performance data.
+It should hardly be surprising that manufacturers will find ways to "boost" their Sigma-metric performance.
+A recent white paper provides an example of how manufacturers might mislead you - or make a mistake in their Sigma-metrics - and therefore alerts us to the safeguards we need to insist upon when we analyze performance data.

 Advanced Quality Management / Six Sigma